 Winner: Samsung Galaxy Watch

-The Galaxy Watch does have another trick up its sleeve — there’s a 4G model available.
-So while that does mean you’ll have to spend a little more, you will be able to get notifications, calls, and the ability to stream music even when your phone isn’t with you (you need to pay for a data plan too).
-If you don’t carry your phone everywhere (or take it to the gym or on a run), but you still want all the functions available on the smartwatch, then the cellular Galaxy Watch is your best bet.
+Just when we thought the Galaxy Watch didn’t have any more surprises left to unveil, it does — there’s a 4G model available.
+It may cost a bit extra, but the benefits are well worth it.
+You will be able to get notifications, calls, and the ability to stream music even when your phone isn’t with you.
+Keep in mind that this feature entails data usage, so you’ll need to purchase a plan that provides for its data expenditure.
+If your phone doesn’t travel with you everywhere you go, or if you leave it at home when you go to the gym or on a run), but you still want all the functions available on the smartwatch, then the cellular Galaxy Watch is your best bet.

 Price and availability

-Both the standard Galaxy Watch and Galaxy Watch Active are great watches.
-The standard Galaxy Watch is a little chunkier and not quite as pretty, but it has a better battery life.
-The Galaxy Watch Active, on the other hand, looks a bit better and is lighter, which is good for wearing while exercising or playing sports.
-The Galaxy Watch is better because it can last longer, but if you’re on a budget and exercise often, the Galaxy Watch Active is the way to go.
+Both the standard Galaxy Watch and Galaxy Watch Active strong competitors.
+While the Galaxy Watch’s battery lasts the longest of the two options, it sacrifices its physical appearance for functionality.
+The Galaxy Watch Active, on the other hand, is a bit easier on the eyes and is lighter. a good trait to have for those who wear it while exercising or playing sports.
+The Galaxy Watch is our victor because it can last longer, but if you’re on a budget and exercise often, the Galaxy Watch Active is the best choice for you.